Karine-Huang/T2I-CompBench/Readme.md

         └──...

 ```
-The reward directory should include a json file named "vqa_result.json", and the json file should be a dictionary that maps from
+The evaluation result directory should include a json file named "vqa_result.json", and the json file should be a dictionary that maps from
 `{"question_id", "answer"}`, e.g.,

 ```